Board of Directors

 Teaching Teams

-Emma Marchetti, Brown Room
+Emma Marchetti, Rainey Room

-Karen Brooks-Bauer, Brown Room
+Karen Brooks-Bauer, Rainey Room

-Tate Sweeney, Rainey Room
+Tate Sweeney, Tucker Room

 Tate has been teaching in the early childhood setting for the past eight years.
 A DC native, she holds an M.A.T. in Early Childhood Education and a B.A. in Elementary Education from American University.
 Tate joined the St. John’s faculty from a Reggio-inspired school where she gained a deep appreciation for the approach.
-This is Tate’s second year at St. John’s, and she is thrilled to be a part of such a warm, child-centered community.
+This is Tate’s third year at St. John’s, where she is thrilled to be a part of such a warm, child-centered community.

 Brigitte Davis, Children’s Workshop